-Stuck for ideas for your chemistry IA?
+Stuck for ideas for your Chemistry IA?
 Here is a list of 50 ideas that should hopefully inspire you to come up with an excellent IA of your own.
+Carl is a highly experienced Chemistry tutor who is available for one-to-one online tuition.

 After being contacted by a frustrated chemistry teacher whose students were copying ideas from this list to use as their IAs, I am adding the following disclaimer: